 Future work will further focus on addressing the mentioned limitations by exploring model architectures that are intrinsically equivariant or invariant to rigid transformations.
-The integration of geometric learning techniques capable of handling partial, low-quality, or noisy data may further improve performance in challenging facial regions, such as corrupted points around the ears.
-Another promising direction for future research involves leveraging the predicted soft-tissue landmarks to estimate corresponding skeletal landmarks visible in Computed Tomography (CT) scans\parencite{serafin_accuracy_2023}.
-Establishing reliable mappings between surface-based anatomical landmarks and their underlying skeletal counterparts could enable indirect estimation of craniofacial skeletal points without the need for additional imaging.
-This approach holds the potential to reduce patient exposure to ionizing radiation by minimizing the reliance on CT solely for landmark localization, thereby contributing to safer and more efficient clinical workflows.
+The integration of geometric learning techniques that handle partial, low-quality, or noisy data may further improve performance in challenging facial regions, such as corrupted points around the ears.
+Another promising direction for future research is to leverage the predicted soft-tissue landmarks to estimate corresponding skeletal landmarks visible in Computed Tomography (CT) scans \citep{serafin_accuracy_2023}.
+Establishing reliable mappings between surface-based anatomical landmarks and their underlying skeletal counterparts could enable indirect estimation of craniofacial skeletal points without additional imaging.
+This approach has the potential to reduce patient exposure to ionizing radiation by minimizing reliance on CT solely for landmark localization, thereby contributing to safer, more efficient clinical workflows.